0modi0/hello-world/README.md

 # hello-world
 first repository
-i dont say what to say and  is sure that no one will see this
+i dont know what to say and  is sure that no one will see this